charlesbrandt/public/code/api/mongo.md

     cd /path/to/mongodump/
     mongorestore --host localhost

-if there is existing data in the database, it may be necessary to use `--drop`
+if there is existing data in the database, `restore` will add/append the data.
+If you only want the new data, it is necessary to use `--drop` first.

     mongorestore --drop